We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Birth control is a way to prevent pregnancy.
-Birth control and sexual health services may be covered by health insurance.
-Family planning clinics or public health offices may provide free or low-cost birth control, and those with low incomes may be eligible for low-cost birth control through programs such as Medicaid.
+Health insurance may cover birth control and other sexual health services.
+And family planning clinics and public health offices may provide free or low-cost options.
+Also, people with lower incomes may be eligible for reduced-cost birth control through programs such as Medicaid.

 According to the Centers for Disease Control and Prevention (CDC),

-This article discusses the different types of birth control, how to access free or low-cost birth control, and when to see a doctor for advice on birth control.
+This article describes the different types of birth control, how to access free or low-cost options, and when to see a doctor for advice.

-There are many different kinds of prescription and over-the-counter birth control a person can try.
+There are many varieties of prescription and over-the-counter birth control, including:

 - hormonal contraception

 - spermicide and other topical gels, such as Phexxi

 Anyone interested in hormonal methods of birth control may need to make an appointment with a healthcare professional for a prescription.